FryingPanPanic/diy-hacking-tools/README.md

-Just a repo of the tools I've created, not much.
+Just a repo of the tools I've created/edited, not much.